galiacheng/doc4azurewls/WebLogic on AKS/Setup Simple Cluster Manually/README.md

 ```
 3. Create Weblogic Domain
 We will use create-domain.sh in weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv to create domain.
-Firstly, create a copy of create-domain-inputs and name domain1.yaml, and change the following inputs:
+Firstly, create a copy of create-domain-inputs.yaml and name domain1.yaml, change the following inputs:
 ```
 image: store/oracle/weblogic:12.2.1.3
 imagePullSecretName: regcred